Xilinx/Vitis_Libraries/utils/docs/src/guide/m_axi/stream_to_axi.rst

 ..
 CAUTION::
     Applicable conditions:

-    1. AXI port width should be multiple of stream width.
+    1. AXI port width should be a multiple of stream width.

-    2. countForBurst: convert stream width from _WStrm to _WAxi and count burst number.
+    2. countForBurst: Converts stream width from _WStrm into _WAxi and counts the burst number.

-    3. burstWrite: It reads the number of burst from stream, then burst write to axi port in dataflow.
+    3. burstWrite: It reads the number of burst from stream, then burst writes to the axi port in dataflow.

 This primitive performs streamToAxi in two modules working simultaneously.

-The implementation of the two modules is shown as follows,
+The implementation of the two modules is shown as follows:

 .. _my-figure-param:
 .. figure:: /images/burst_to_write.png